gundralaa/gundralaa.github.io/_posts/2020-07-14-markov-chain-music.md

     ]
 }
 ```
 The code assumes two helper functions needed to sample from a uniform distribution and a defined distribution.
 Overall, this javascript module could be then ported to a more robust feature that will be more fully developed.
+Try it out below its different each time!